-Tools used in the U.S. Seasonal Drought Outlook (SDO) included the official Climate Prediction Center (CPC) temperature and precipitation outlooks for May through July (MJJ) 2017, various short- and medium-range forecasts and models such as the 7-day quantitative precipitation forecast (QPF) totals from the Weather Prediction Center (WPC), the 6-10 day and 8-14 day CPC extended-range forecasts (ERFs), Week 3-4 outlooks, dynamical models (CFSv2, NMME, IRI, IMME, and ECMWF), the 384-hour total precipitation forecasts from several runs of the GFS, the four-month Palmer drought termination and amelioration probabilities, climatology for the MJJ season, and initial conditions (used the 4/18/2017 US Drought Monitor).
-ENSO-neutral conditions are favored through the Northern Hemisphere spring, with increasing chances for El Niño development by late summer and fall.
+Tools used in the U.S. Seasonal Drought Outlook (SDO) included the official Climate Prediction Center (CPC) temperature and precipitation outlooks for July through September (JAS) 2017, various short- and medium-range forecasts and models such as the 7-day quantitative precipitation forecast (QPF) totals from the Weather Prediction Center (WPC), the 6-10 day and 8-14 day CPC extended-range forecasts (ERFs), Weeks 3-4, dynamical models (CFSv2, NMME, IRI, IMME, and ECMWF), the 384-hour total precipitation forecasts from several runs of the GFS, the four-month Palmer drought termination and amelioration probabilities, climatology for the JAS season, and initial conditions (the 6/13/2017 U.S. Drought Monitor).
+ENSO-neutral conditions are expected for the next few months.

-Confidence is moderate for the Northeast (New England and mid-Atlantic)
+Confidence is low for the Northeast and Middle Atlantic States

 Confidence for the West is high.